 The FMN concept envisions a world in which the commander of an operation effectively performs end-to-end processes and shares information in a coalition environment allowing for better and quicker decisions and a more thorough situational understanding of their environment.
 The objective is to provide users with the same CIS system functionality in operation as they would have in an office environment, extending the interoperability to all members of an operation.

 What is the future of Federated Mission Networking?

 Originally based on systems and lessons learned from the Afghan Mission Network (AMN), FMN is continually evolving and is based on a rolling 10-year roadmap to envision future capabilities.
 Each development increment (referred to as an FMN Spiral) outlines the requirements, architecture, standards, technical instructions and specifications needed; it is currently at FMN Spiral 3.
 To enable interoperability in a multi-vendor, multi-network, multi-service environment, technical interface standards are critical enablers to be collectively followed and conformed to by all participating members.
 Since the initial concept of the FMN initiative, three intermediate milestones have been defined for the FMN capability vision.
 The aim of milestone one was to achieve a capability in which separate physical infrastructures exist per mission and security classification levels.
 Milestone two aims to achieve a capability with support for multiple security classification levels within each mission with separate physical infrastructure per mission.
 Milestone three then aims to achieve a capability with a single common infrastructure for all concurrently existing mission networks and their multiple levels of security classification.

 How does Airbus support FMN?

-The Airbus Deployable CIS solution incorporates and continues to enhance numerous elements and services to ensure it supports current FMN specifications including:
+Airbus Deploy-IT incorporates and continues to enhance numerous elements and services to ensure it supports current FMN specifications including: